 - Comfortable EVA-cushioned footbed

 It’s hard to beat the versatility of the Merrell Men’s Jungle Moc.
 It’s stable enough to wear on all types of terrain, yet attractive enough to pair with a variety of casual clothing.

 Dr. Martens is a classic name in footwear and a brand favored by men for a lot of reasons, including how well they pair with casual clothes (and even semi-casual clothing).

 They’re also extremely comfortable and look good, which certainly doesn’t hurt, either.
-The 8053 adds a more “western” influenced look to the classic 5-eye Doc Martens.
-It’s made from 100% imported leather, features Doc Martens patented AirWair sole, and a cushioned collar for superior comfort.
+The 8053 adds a more “western”-influenced look to the classic 5-eye Doc Martens.
+It’s made from 100% imported leather, features Doc Martens’ patented AirWair sole, and has a cushioned collar for superior comfort.

 - Cushioned collar

 - Some reviewers say it’s not as good as previous versions

 The Dr. Martens 8053 adds a different twist to a classic look while retaining all the things that make this brand a favorite of many customers.
 It would make a great addition to your wardrobe.

 What Shoes Go Best With Jeans?
 A Closer Look